hisubram/mobilefoundation/configure_push_notifications.md

 ### Firebase Cloud Messaging
 {: #firebase-cloud-messaging }

-Google has [deprecated GCM](https://developers.google.com/cloud-messaging/faq) and has integrated Cloud Messaging with Firebase.
+Google [deprecated GCM](https://developers.google.com/cloud-messaging/faq) and has integrated Cloud Messaging with Firebase.
 If you are using a GCM project, ensure that you [migrate the GCM client apps on Android to FCM](https://developers.google.com/cloud-messaging/android/android-migrate-fcm).
 {: note}

 Android devices use the Firebase Cloud Messaging (FCM) service for push notifications.

-To setup FCM:
+To set up FCM:

 1. Visit the [Firebase Console](https://console.firebase.google.com/?pli=1).
-2. Create a new project and provide a project name.
+2. Create a project and provide a project name.
 3. Click on the Settings "cog wheel" icon and select **Project settings**.
 4. Click the **Cloud Messaging** tab to generate a **Server API Key** and a **Sender ID** and click **Save**.

-> You can also setup FCM using either the [REST API for the {{ site.data.keyword.mobilefirst_notm }} Push service](http://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.apiref.doc/rest_runtime/r_restapi_push_gcm_settings_put.html#Push-GCM-Settings--PUT-) or the [REST API for the {{ site.data.keyword.mobilefirst_notm }} administration service](http://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.apiref.doc/apiref/r_restapi_update_gcm_settings_put.html#restservicesapi).
+You can also set up FCM by using either the [REST API for the {{ site.data.keyword.mobilefirst_notm }} Push service](http://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.apiref.doc/rest_runtime/r_restapi_push_gcm_settings_put.html#Push-GCM-Settings--PUT-) or the [REST API for the {{ site.data.keyword.mobilefirst_notm }} administration service](http://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.apiref.doc/apiref/r_restapi_update_gcm_settings_put.html#restservicesapi).
+{: note}

 If your organization has a firewall that restricts the traffic to or from the Internet, you must go through the following steps:
 * Configure the firewall to allow connectivity with FCM in order for your FCM client apps to receive messages.